-- 24. Miscellaneous appeals will not be adjourned generally. - 25.
-Miscellaneous appeals usually will not be adjourned because of failure to comply with this practice note or Court directions or because of lack of preparedness for any attendance before the Court.
-If failure to comply or lack of preparedness nevertheless does cause the adjournment of the proceedings, the defaulting parties or legal practitioners may be ordered to pay costs. - 26.
+- 32. Development appeals will not be adjourned generally.
+In particular, applicants for consent should generally be ready to proceed with their development appeal when it is commenced. - 33.
+Development appeals usually will not be adjourned because of failure to comply with this practice note or Court directions or because of lack of preparedness for any attendance before the Court.
+If failure to comply or lack of preparedness nevertheless does cause the adjournment of the proceedings, the defaulting parties or legal practitioners may be ordered to pay costs. - 34.
 Applications to vacate hearing dates are to be by notice of motion, with an affidavit in support explaining the circumstances of the application and the reasons the hearing date should be vacated.